 The Roaring Twenty Project is a photo project to explore and highlight the effect of Covid-19 lockdown's on the lives of those working within the food & hospitality industry.
-The primary concept is to showcase the frustration, confusion and sometimes anger of industry figures through 20 ‘roaring’ photographic portraits reacting to the government’s policy response.
+The primary concept is to showcase the frustration, confusion, strength and resilience of industry figures through 20 ‘roaring’ photographic portraits.

 The Roaring Twenty Project is also a reference on ‘The Roaring Twenties’.
 During the early part of the 20th century, the world suffered through the Spanish flu pandemic and First World War resulting in slowing economies and the closing down of sections of society.